Language and Page Formatting Options

 exclusive— Specifies a policy wherein the service only runs on nodes that have no other services running on them.

 recovery— Specifies a recovery policy for the service.
 The options are to relocate, restart, disable, or restart-disable the service.
 The restart recovery policy indicates that the system should attempt to restart the failed service before trying to relocate the service to another node.
 The relocate policy indicates that the system should try to restart the service in a different node.
 The disable policy indicates that the system should disable the resource group if any component fails.
-The restart-disable policy indicates that the system should attempt to restart the service in place if it fails, but if restarting the service fails the service will be disabled instead of being moved to another host in the cluster.If you selector as the recovery policy for the service, you can specify the maximum number of restart failures before relocating or disabling the service, and you can specify the length of time in seconds after which to forget a restart.
+The restart-disable policy indicates that the system should attempt to restart the service in place if it fails, but if restarting the service fails the service will be disabled instead of being moved to another host in the cluster.If you select Restart or Restart-Disable as the recovery policy for the service, you can specify the maximum number of restart failures before relocating or disabling the service, and you can specify the length of time in seconds after which to forget a restart.

 example_apachethat uses the failover domain